-3205.
-Clinical Competence I: Practicum in Basic Skills for Nursing Practice (CL) (2:0:6 H)
+3215.
+Basic Skills for Nursing Practice (CL) (2:0.5:4.5 H)

 (Prerequisites: Program admission and completion of all required general education courses.)
 This laboratory/clinical experience is an introduction to foundational skills for practice and an overview of the standards for nursing practice.
 This course focuses on client safety and comfort, nutrition, selected nursing interventions, and beginning assessment skills.